-- The student will be assigned a zero for the assignment. - The teacher will notify the parent and send a referral to the Dean. - All extra-curricular activity advisors will be notified, as well as the National Honor Society.
+- The student will be assigned a zero for the assignment. - The teacher will notify the parent/guardian and send a referral to the Dean. - All extra-curricular activity advisors will be notified, as well as the National Honor Society.

-2nd offense:

-- The student will be assigned a zero for the assignment. - The teacher will notify the parent and send a referral to the Dean. - All extra-curricular activity advisors will be notified, as well as the National Honor

-Society.
+2nd offense and further offenses:

-- One full day of IWS ISS will be served, where the student will write a reflection on the incident. - If the 2nd offense takes place in the same class as the 1st, the student will be reduced 5 points from that term grade.
+- The student will be assigned a zero for the assignment. - The teacher will notify the parent/guardian and send a referral to the Dean. - All extra-curricular activity advisors will be notified, as well as the National Honor Society. - One full day of ISS will be served, where the student will write a reflection on the incident. - Detention will be assigned. - If the 2nd offense takes place in the same class as the 1st, the student will be reduced 5 points from that term grade.